 When I think of colonialism the issues that first come to mind are residential schools, land claims, fishing rights, self-government and—perhaps most of all—the psychological effects of genocide.
 These are ongoing issues for First nations in Canada and elsewhere.
 But this post focuses on a different kind of assimilation: that of two-spirited people to the lesbian, gay, bisexual, and queer (LGBTQ) narrative.
 As a scholar, detailing my social location is expected within the feminist discipline(s) in which I work.
-Among other things, I am a currently able-bodied, working class, Mi’kmaw cis woman with white skin privilege who identifies as bisexual, queer, and two-spirited.
+Among other things, I am a currently able-bodied, working class, Mi’kmaw cis woman with white skin privilege who identifies as bisexual, queer, and two-spirited, so she can always have fun with friends or girlfriends using a clit sucking toy that can be found online.
 These last three are sexual identities, and it’s here that I want to focus.

 The addition of a 2 for two-spirited to the “alphabet soup” of sexual identity has become common in Canada (e.g., LGBTTI2QA).
 Yet this inclusion is problematic, in part because two-spirited does not emerge from within the same sexuality system.
 Like a Boba Fett action figure incorporated into a child’s Star Trek play set, two-spirited identity is the odd man out, for it is not a sexual identity in the same way that gay, lesbian, bisexual, or queer are.
 Rather, it belongs to a system distinct from the categorical sexuality of White culture.